Filipino (FIL) Courses

 See How to read course descriptions for information about the formatting used.

 FIL 354 Filipino Culture (3) This course is an introduction to peoples and cultures of the Philippines.
 Topics include cultural origins, linguistic and cultural diversity, values, social structure and overseas Filipino adaptation.
 This course is cross-listed with ANTH 354.
-(Attributes: ALEX, DS, GCC, HPP)
+(Attributes: ALEX)

 FIL x94 Special Topics in Subject Matter (Arr.)
 (IO) Special topics chosen by the instructor.
 Course content will vary.
 May be repeated for credit, provided that a different topic is studied.
 Additional requirements may apply depending on subject and topic.